Call to Action: The Ultimate Guide to Craft Impactful CTAs

 This CTA type is particularly relevant for websites that rely on engagement or collaboration with their user base.
 For instance, if you manage online communities for your product/service catalog, then you might want to encourage potential users to join them.

 This CTA has a designated purpose of targeting users who are not a part of your community and encouraging them to engage with your brand.
-It brings in organic traffic to your website and increases the leads that can be converted in the future.
+It brings organic traffic to your website and increases the leads that can be converted in the future.

 Visitors need to fill out a form with their required details and also click on the submit button to officially become a registered lead in your database.